AhsanMansoori/analytics-dashboard/README.md

 2. Add the data type to the backend API response
 3. Include the chart in the dashboard layout
 4. Add export functionality

+### Adding New Integrations
+1. Define the integration in `IntegrationsPanel.tsx`
+2. Add configuration options and connection logic
+3. Implement sync functionality
+4. Add to the appropriate category

 ### Modifying Data
 - Update the mock data in `backend/analytics/dashboard.ts`